freemanZYQ/Dwarf/docs/uth.md

 // hook is an object stored in dwarf to allow command execution inside the thread
-// it also store information about the target address hook.interceptor = wrappedInterceptor.attach(hook.nativePtr, function(args) {
+// it also store information about the target address
+// we use "wrappedInterceptor" which could be eventually used while scripting as a bridge to the real frida Interceptor hook.interceptor = wrappedInterceptor.attach(hook.nativePtr, function(args) {
     // logic is the function provided as second argument in Interceptor.attach
     // eventually it is managed by dwarf is the object with onEnter/onLeave is provided